syncfusion-content/asp.netwebforms-docs/aspnet/TagCloud/Integration.md

 # Integration

-## Angular binding
+## AngularJS binding

-TagCloud control is availed with two types of Angular JS support namely,
+TagCloud control is availed with two types of AngularJS support namely,

 * One-way binding
 * Two-way binding

 One-way binding refers to the process of applying scope values to all the available properties of the TagCloud control, but the changes made in the TagCloud control are not reflected or triggered in turn in the scope collection.
 This kind of binding applies to all the properties of the TagCloud control.

 Two-way binding supports both the processes.
-It applies the scope values to the TagCloud properties and the changes made in the TagCloud control are also reflected and triggered within the angular scope change function.
+It applies the scope values to the TagCloud properties and the changes made in the TagCloud control are also reflected and triggered within the AngularJS scope change function.

 Apply the plugin and property assigning to the TagCloud control element through the directive that starts with a letter “e-“.

-To know more detail about the Angular binding, refer to the following link location,
+To know more detail about the AngularJS binding, refer to the following link location,

 <http://help.syncfusion.com/js/angularjs>

-The following example shows the way to bind data to the TagCloud control by using Angular support.
+The following example shows the way to bind data to the TagCloud control by using AngularJS support.

 {% highlight html %}